nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_2_elimination_with_matrices.md

     - These can be formed by doing the target operation on an identity matrix

-    - Eg. to exchange row 1 and row 2 of a 2 X 2 matrix, exchange row 1 and row 2 of identity matrix to get the required permutation matrix
+    - Eg. to exchange row 1 and row 2 of a $2 \times 2$ matrix, exchange row 1 and row 2 of identity matrix to get the required permutation matrix
     <div>
     \[
         \begin{bmatrix}